-- Where antenatal CTG assessment is required for a SGA/FGR baby (especially if umbilical artery Doppler is abnormal i.e. PI >95th centile or AREDF). - Can be used from 26+0 weeks' gestation or beyond.
+Use of cCTG should primarily be used for the antenatal assessment of the SGA/FGR baby (especially if umbilical artery Doppler is abnormal i.e. PI >95th centile or AREDF).

+Evidence basis for use is from 26+0 weeks' gestation or beyond, however can be used at earlier gestations in specific circumstances at consultant discretion.